Freddie Banks (American football)

-Freddie Banks (born July 4, 1988) is an American college football coach who is currently the defensive coordinator for the Colorado State Rams.
+Freddie Banks (born July 4, 1988) is an American college football coach.
 He played college football at North Dakota State.

 Playing career

 Banks graduated from Thornwood High School in South Holland, Illinois in 2006.
 As a college freshman in 2006, Banks played as a cornerback at NCAA Division II Mercyhurst.
 He recorded 33 total tackles, one interception and one forced fumble in his single season at Mercyhurst.
 Banks transferred to North Dakota State following the 2006 season and sat out the 2007 season as a redshirt.
 He played in all eleven games at cornerback during the 2008 season as part of a defense that led the NCAA Division I FCS in pass defense.
 He saw limited playing time in 2009 before starting 12 games for the team in 2010, his senior season.
 He recorded 48 tackles, an interception and six pass breakups as part of North Dakota State's first ever NCAA Division I FCS playoff team.